ddev/ddev/docs/content/users/usage/commands.md

 # Import the compressed `.tarballs/db.sql.gz` dump to a `other_db` database
 ddev import-db --database=additional_db --file=.tarballs/db.sql.gz

-# Import the `db.sql` dump to the project database
-ddev import-db < db.sql

-# Import the `db.sql` dump to the `my-project` default database
-ddev import-db my-project < db.sql

 # Uncompress `db.sql.gz` and pipe the result to the `import-db` command
 gzip -dc db.sql.gz | ddev import-db